 When there were three of us [editing] 40 color books a month, there wasn’t time for that sort of shit.
 You couldn’t form your own little area, your own little clique.
 But over time, eventually it turned into DC as I see things.
 And there was a lot of crap from that anarchy.
 As much as I like Steve Gerber, and as good as Steve was – and we all did this — he’d write himself into a corner.
 Because you were trying to come up with a good cliffhanger.
 So you’d do whatever was best for the story and you would come up with a great cliffhanger.
 And then you had to do the next issue and figure out how in the hell you’d get out of that.
 There was a lot of desperation involved with it.
 Sometimes the stories never really were satisfying and they meandered and they lost their thread.
 But you would have never had Howard the Duck and lots of other stuff if you had some kind of regimented little menagerie of editors in their little glass-fronted offices.
 I love the anarchy period because I could run amok and do whatever I wanted.
 Later on when it became not fun, I transitioned back to publishing.

-On Friday I’ll post Part 2, wherein we get into actual G.I.
-Joe-related matters — the connection to Real American Hero in 1983 just as Kraft “transitioned back to publishing” and a hectic three months 13 years after that.
+In Part Two, we get into actual G.I.
+Joe-related matters — the connection to Real American Hero in 1983 just as Kraft “transitioned back to publishing,” and then in Part Three, a hectic three months 13 years after that.

 Ben Torres had drawn comics for a pair of small black and white publishers when he started freelancing as a toy designer.
 This was around 1994, and with the A Real American Hero line of 3 3/4-inch figures ending, I’m referring not to Hasbro in Rhode Island, but Kenner in Ohio, and what became known as GI Joe Extreme.